 Pasteurization Time for Poultry With 5% Fat Content (7-log10 lethality)

 |145°F (63°C)||10.8 minutes|

 |155°F (68°C)||1.2 minutes|

 |160°F (71°C)||26.1 seconds|

 According to the USDA's own data, as long as your turkey spends at least 3.7 minutes at or above,150°F (66°C), it is safe to eat.
 In other words, by the time it's done resting (you do let your turkey rest before carving, right?), you should be good to go.

 The Thermapen remains the Cadillac of kitchen thermometers, with incredible speed, a nice long probe, high accuracy and precision, waterproof design, and a number of other nifty features.
-But if you don't want to spend almost $100 on a thermometer, opt for its slightly-less-flashy cousin the ThermoPop, or try the Lavatools Javelin.
+But if you don't want to spend almost $100 on a thermometer, opt for one of the winning models from our review of the best inexpensive digital thermometers.
 Both are accurate, far faster than the competition in their shared price range, and reliable.

 All products linked here have been independently selected by our editors.
 We may earn a commission on purchases, as described in our affiliate policy.